hiveot/hiveot.github.io/index.md

-# WoST Zone - Web Of WoST Things - DRAFT
+# Hive Of Things - DRAFT

-WoST is a language agnostic implementation of Web Of Things (WOT) with a focus on security, based on the 'Things Are NOT Servers' paradigm.
+HiveOT is a language agnostic implementation of Web Of Things (WoT) with a focus on security, based on the 'Things Are NOT Servers' paradigm.

 It aims to be WoT compliant while providing restrictions to establish a secured implementation of the WoT architecture.

 ## Objectives